 | Change Type | Modified |

-CMS Hospital and SNF Admission Diagnostic Procedures Coverage Criteria and Medical Necessity Requirements 2026
+CMS Admission Diagnostic Procedures Coverage Criteria and Medical Necessity Requirements 2026

-Third: the test cannot duplicate a test already performed.
-If the same test was run on an outpatient basis shortly before admission, or during a recent prior hospital or SNF stay, Medicare won't pay for a repeat.
-"Recent" is the operative word here — and CMS doesn't define a hard window, which means your Medicare Administrative Contractor (MAC) has discretion.
-That ambiguity is a real exposure point for billing teams.
+Condition three: the test must not duplicate recent work.
+If the same test was already performed on an outpatient basis before admission, or during a recent prior hospital or SNF admission, running it again on admission won't be covered.
+Recent is the operative word here, and the policy doesn't define a specific lookback window — which means your Medicare Administrative Contractor (MAC) has discretion on what "recent" means in practice.

-CMS Hospital and SNF Admission Diagnostic Procedures Exclusions and Non-Covered Indications
+CMS Admission Diagnostic Procedures Exclusions and Non-Covered Indications

 Coverage Indications at a Glance